For Daily Visitors

 The Breakthrough Trail, Headwaters Trail, and Woodlands Trail offer a combined four miles of interpreted walks.
 Visitors can select from a variety of hikes ranging from fifteen-minute strolls to a walk of two hours.
 Pamplin Historical Park serves as a trailhead for the Petersburg Battlefields Trail, a two-mile round-trip path in conjunction with the Civil War Trust and Petersburg National Battlefield.

 A free audio guide allows visitors to customize their own tours of Tudor Hall Plantation and the Breakthrough Battlefield.
-You may also download an mp3 audio tour and a map of the Breakthrough Battlefield.
+You may also download the Civil War Trust Petersburg Battle App and a map of the Breakthrough Battlefield.
 Recreational running, horseback riding, and biking are not permitted on Park trails.
 Motorized scooters available for rent at the Park are permitted on certain Park trails.

 Cold drinks and snacks are available at the Civil War Store in the National Museum of the Civil War Soldier and at the Battlefield Center from vending machines.
 Restrooms are located at the National Museum of the Civil War Soldier, Tudor Hall Plantation, and the Battlefield Center.
 Picnic facilities for Park visitors are available near the National Museum of the Civil War Soldier.